caoccao/swc4j/docs/tutorials/tutorial_04_ast.md

 Regex is /^[^\s@]+@[^\s@]+\.[^\s@]+$/
 ```

 * All comments are stored in the output as leading and trailing comments both of which are `Map<String, List<Swc4jComment>>`.
-The following code explains what is a leading and trailing comment.
+The following code explains what a leading and trailing comment is.

 ```js
 // This is a leading comment.